Universal login frequently asked questions

 How do I view my multi-factor authentication methods?

-What password do I use the first time I log in after this change?
+What password do I use the first time I log in after the change to universal login?

 You can just use the password you established previously, all you need to do differently is enter your email address rather than a username to log in.
 If you have multiple SFM accounts, you can use the password for any of your accounts.